aws/copilot-cli/site/content/docs/commands/job-logs.en.md

       --include-state-machine   Optional.
 Include logs from the state machine executions.
       --json                    Optional.
 Output in JSON format.
       --last int                Optional.
-The number of executions of the scheduled job for which logs should be shown. (default 3)
+The number of executions of the scheduled job for which logs should be shown. (default 1)
       --limit int               Optional.
 The maximum number of log events returned.
 Default is 10 unless any time filtering flags are set.
-  -n, --name string             Name of the service.
+  -n, --name string             Name of the job.
       --since duration          Optional.
 Only return logs newer than a relative duration like 5s, 2m, or 3h.
                                 Defaults to all logs.
 Only one of start-time / since may be used.
       --start-time string       Optional.
 Only return logs after a specific date (RFC3339).